jliszka/jliszka.github.com/_posts/2013-10-10-understanding-a-b-test-analysis.md

 }
 {% endhighlight %}

-Recall that with a 12% overall rate, looking for a ±3% difference with a 50/50 experiment, we found that 1,800 trials was about what was needed:
+Recall that with a 12% overall rate, looking for a ±3% difference with a 50/50 experiment, you found that 1,800 trials was about what was needed:

     scala> differenceOfMeans(0.12, 900, 900).pr(x => math.abs(x) > 0.03)